RAF Silloth

-Royal Air Force Silloth or RAF Silloth is a former Royal Air Force station 1 mi north-east of Silloth, Cumbria, England, and 6.7 mi south-west of Kirkbride, Cumbria.
+Royal Air Force Silloth, or more simply RAF Silloth, is a former Royal Air Force station 1 mi north-east of Silloth, Cumbria, England, and 6.7 mi south-west of Kirkbride, Cumbria.
 The station was used by RAF Coastal Command.

 The airfield is also known as Silloth Airfield/Aerodrome.

 Station history

 The airfield was originally designed to be used by RAF Maintenance Command but was handed over to Coastal Command in November 1939.
 It had a satellite at RAF Hornby Hall.